 Antique Fairs North Wales

-Most people only associate me with the Betws-y-Coed Antique Fair but the first one that I ever organised was in Llandudno Town Hall approximately 17 years ago.
-It was when St. David’s Hospice was in its infancy and I organized it for funds for the Hospice.
+Most people only associate me with the Betws-y-Coed Antique Fair but the first one that I ever organised was in Llandudno Town Hall approximately 20 years ago.
+It was when St. David’s Hospice was in its infancy and I organized a Fair for funds for the Hospice.
 At the time I was a stallholder at the Betws-y-Coed Antique Fair which I had been attending for 10 years.
-I then took over the reins and have been running it for the past 17 years.
+I then took over the reins and have been running it for the past 19 years.
 Originally I called myself “Bowler Fairs” as I always wore a bowler hat, but changed it to “Simply the Best” Antique Fairs.

-Four years ago I decided to return to the Town Hall in Llandudno and now hold seven Antique and Collectors Fairs there a year, as well as my ever popular Betws-y-Coed Fair.
+Six years ago I decided to return to the Town Hall in Llandudno and now hold an Antique, Vintage and Collectors Fairs there on the third Saturday of the month, except in January and December.

 A Wide Range of Antiques and Collectables

-In both Fairs I have a core of very supportive Stallholders who sell a wide range of Antiques and Collectables, including china, glass, jewellery (both fine and costume), silver, books, paintings, postcards, vintage fashion, clocks, watches, memorabilia and a great deal more.
+In both Fairs I have a core of very supportive Stallholders who sell a wide range of Antique, Vintage and Collectables items.
+Including china, glass, jewellery (both fine and costume), silver, books, paintings, postcards, vintage fashion, clocks, watches, memorabilia and a great deal more.
 It would be nice to have a venue exclusively with antiques, sadly this is not possible but we try to make sure that we put on a good show.

 Quality Items on Sale